ppamidimarri/TeslaCamMerge/README.md

 I use a 32GB Micro-SD card on the Jetson Nano, and a 128GB card on the Pi Zero W. The amount of storage you need on the Pi depends on how long you may be away from home.

+I chose the Jetson Nano as it does the video merges with ffmpeg 4-5 times faster than a Raspberry Pi 3B+.
+I don't yet have a Raspberry Pi 4.
+The Pi 4 *may* achieve similar performance as the Jetson Nano at half the price.

 ## Instructions

 **A. Setup the Jetson Nano**

-If you are new to the Jetson Nano, start with this [Getting Started guide from Nvidia](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).
+If you are new to the Jetson Nano, start with the [Getting Started guide from Nvidia](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).

 1. Flash a Micro-SD card with the [Jetson Nano system image](https://developer.nvidia.com/jetson-nano-sd-card-image-r322)
 2. Insert the card in the Jetson Nano